rorydbain/rorydbain.github.io/_posts/2018-11-11-arcteryx-review.markdown

 In my looking I couldn’t find many great photos of the jackets online and any good quality ones I found did not do the fits of the jackets justice.
 I thought I’d share some pictures of mine for anyone else who isn’t sold by the styling you see online.

+In each of these photos I’m wearing the Arcteryx with a Rab Microlight Alpine down jacket underneath - both in size UK medium.

 ![Arcteryx Beta SL with Rab Microlight]({{ "/assets/jacket1.jpeg" | absolute_url }})

 ![Arcteryx Beta SL with Rab Microlight]({{ "/assets/jacket2.jpeg" | absolute_url }})

+The hood on the jacket is great, it fits large so that it can fit over a helmet, but it can also be cinched down for normal wearing just fine.
+I’ll often wear over-ear headphones to work and it’s nice that they fit easily under this hood, something I couldn’t say about my previous North Face Triclimate.

 ![Arcteryx Beta SL with Rab Microlight]({{ "/assets/jacket3.jpeg" | absolute_url }})

 ![Arcteryx Beta SL with Rab Microlight]({{ "/assets/jacket4.jpeg" | absolute_url }})
+The Arcteryx next to my friend Declan’s Carthart parka after a 30 minute downpour.